Disclosure of Employer Recruitment Activities and Practices

 The Immigration and Nationality Act prohibits citizenship status and national origin discrimination with respect to hiring, termination, and recruiting or referring for a fee.
 8 U.S.C.
 1324b(a)(1)(B).

-Employers may not treat individuals differently because they are, or are not, U.S. citizens or work authorized individuals.
+Employers may not treat individuals differently because they are, or are not, U.S. citizens or work-authorized individuals.
 U.S. citizens, asylees, refugees, recent permanent residents and temporary residents are protected from citizenship status discrimination.
 Employers may not reject valid employment eligibility documents or require more or different documents on the basis of a person’s national origin or citizenship status.

 Guidelines for Employers and Recruiters